Wonderland Amusement Park (Indianapolis): Demise of Wonderland

-The first time that Wonderland advertised in media geared toward African Americans (in the August 26, 1911 Indianapolis Recorder) also proved to be their last.
-After a week in which the park was set aside for the exclusive use of the Colored Pythians, the ad announced that the following day was the last of the 1911 season and (contrary to attendance policies of any of the Indianapolis amusement parks) Wonderland would be "open exclusively for colored people."
+The first time that Wonderland advertised in media geared toward African Americans (in the August 26, 1911, Indianapolis Recorder) also proved to be the last.
+After a week in which the park was set aside for the exclusive use of the Colored Pythians, the ad announced that the following day was the last of the 1911 season and (contrary to attendance policies of any of the Indianapolis amusement parks) Wonderland would be "open exclusively for colored people".
 The day was a success, and the Colored Pythians held a celebration and left the park before the gates had closed at 11:00 pm.

 Less than two hours later, the park's night watchman observed flames and notified the local fire department.
 One half-hour later, the first fire truck arrived as the merry-go-round and the shoot the chute were already burning.
 By 3:00 am the park was completely involved in flames.
 By dawn, the firemen had put out the last of the fire, but virtually everything in the park was destroyed, and Wonderland would never reopen.
 Authorities assumed that the fire was sparked by a discarded cigarette.